Browsing and Arranging Layers

 For vector layers, two other tools are available:

-- The first tool (framed in red) allows you to enter in the geometry edition mode.
-For more information see Vector geographical adjustment.
+- The first tool (framed in red) allows you to enter the geometry edition mode.
+For more information see Vector Geometry Edition.

 - The second tool (framed in purple) allows you to open the vector attribute edition and filtering module.
 For more information see Modify attributes and individual values of a vector and Filter tools for vector files

 For more information on tools and vector files, see Filter Tools for Vector Files.